softwaremill/sttp/docs/requests/basics.md

   Only requests with the request method and uri can be sent.
 If trying to send a request without these components specified, a compile-time error will be reported.
 On how this is implemented, see the documentation on the `type of request definitions <type.html>`_.
 ```

-## Exceptions

-Sending a request (or opening a websocket) might fail due to a variety of reasons: invalid host, connection exception, broken sockets, invalid responses, and others.
-These failures are represented as exceptions, which are thrown instead of returning a response.

-The exceptions might be thrown directly (`Identity` synchronous backends), or returned in a backend-specific wrapper: a failed effect (other backends).
-Backends will try to categorise these exceptions into a `SttpClientException`, which has two subclasses:

-* `ConnectException`: when a connection (tcp socket) can't be established to the target host
-* `ReadException`: when a connection has been established, but there's any kind of problem receiving the response (e.g. a broken socket)

-In general, it's safe to assume that the request hasn't been sent in case of connect exceptions.
-With read exceptions, the target host might or might have not received and processed the request.

 ## Initial requests

 sttp provides two initial requests: